 So you can support a new application or even an entire plant using this technology.
 Let’s now take a look at how it works and its two types.

-FF uses function blocks to configure the devices and all control logic.
+FOUNDATION Fieldbus uses function blocks to configure the devices and all control logic.
 This feature provides a lot of freedom with its use.
-Now let’s get into the types.
+Now let’s get into the types: H1 and HSE.

 Furthermore, each device requires at least nine volts of juice and a power supply installed parallel to the trunk.
 If the device needs more energy, then it should have its own power supply outside the network.